 A-SID is mostly open source software (the only proprietary components are related to the online demo).
 You can find the official code repository here.
 The entirety of the code there is released under the GPLv3 license.

-Developing this project involved many different activities, which we'll document thoroughly in a blog post in the next days.
+Developing this project involved many different activities, which we have documented thoroughly in a series of blog posts.
 The repository hence contains interesting bits that can be independently reused in other projects, such as:

 Finally, you can also get here the set of logsweep measurements we performed on the MOS 8580 chip in our C64 (C64C, ser. no. HB41416598E, made in Hong Kong).